ABOUT

 An important policy role: The NSTF plays an active role in the processes to create, and review the National Human Resource Development Strategy, the National Research and Development Strategy and the National Research and Technology Foresight Exercise.

-Dedicated science and technology department: NSTF participates in the lobbying for the establishment of a separate government department that would focus entirely on SET in SA.
+Dedicated science and technology department: NSTF participates in the lobbying for the establishment of a separate government department that would focus entirely on S&T in SA.
 The structure and plans for the new DST are presented to the NSTF and its members for comment.

 World Summit on Sustainable Development: NSTF receives accreditation from the World Summit on Sustainable Development (WSSD) that allows NSTF members and stakeholders to register as participants under the NSTF umbrella – an offer which over 60 organisations make use of.
 Each organisation can register employees to participate.

 Inclusiveness: Eskom and the NRF jointly create three categories of the NSTF Awards to recognise researchers – both senior and emerging, and research capacity development.
 The six new awards are aimed at the promotion of inclusiveness – the four awards sponsored by the NRF are awarded to black researchers, and the two research capacity development awards are made to researchers who have supervised a large number of black postgraduate students (the latter Awards are sponsored by Eskom).
 Half of the awards are reserved for men, and half for women researchers.
 The NRF sponsorship lasts for 11 years until 2014.
-The Eskom partnership is to continue (to date).
+The Eskom partnership is to continue.
 In the same year (2003) the CSIR becomes an Awards sponsor (which continues to 2017).

 Department of Trade and Industry: The Technology and Human Resources for Industry Programme (THRIP), an initiative of the Department of Trade and Industry (the dti) managed jointly with the NRF, joins as platinum sponsor of the NSTF Awards (which continues to 2015).